 Suitable means of verification includes participation in or close supervision of the faculty member's activities or a written confirmation from the faculty member, either in an email or memo, that the effort was performed as documented on the FEC.

 Separated employees will no longer have a UW NetID and therefore will not have access to eFECS.
 In these cases, it is expected that another responsible official (see above) who has suitable means of verification that the work was performed, will certify on their behalf.
 Some faculty retain a UW NetID for a time after separation.
 These faculty will be able to log in to eFECS and certify their FEC.

-When a faculty member separates from the University and no longer has access, the department should send him/her a copy to review.
+When a faculty member separates from the University and no longer has access, the department should send him/her a copy of the FEC to review.

 FECs are retained according to guidelines in the University General Records Retention Schedule, UW-GC7, Research and Grant and Contract Records